merrymercy/goGFS/README.md

 # llgfs
-a clean implementation of the Google File System
+A clean implementation of the Google File System.
-tested with a small cluster of inexpensive machines (1 master, 12 chunkservers and 12 clients)
+The correctness is tested with a small cluster of inexpensive machines (1 master, 12 chunkservers and 12 clients).
-fault tolerance are fully provided
+Fault tolerance is provided.

 # Feature
 * Architecture & Consistency Model